 How is a donor or cord blood unit found?

 Should my family members and friends get tested for me?

 How likely is it that a match will be found for me?

 Each brother and sister who has the same parents as you has a 25% chance (1 in 4) of matching you.
-Most people, about 70% (7 out of 10), don’t have a match in their family.
+70% of people don't have a fully matched donor in their family.